 - Level 2: In-depth Examination of the Material of Level 1.
 This level goes into the details (at the level of widely used texts such as Light and Water and Light and Photosynthesis in Aquatic Ecosystems) of the various level 1 topics so as to bring the reader up to the level of current research.
 The intended audience is people who plan to do research in optical oceanography, and researchers who are expert in one area and desire to learn the details of another area.
 For example, the radiative transfer equation is derived in Level 1, and solution methods and related topics are discussed in level 2.
 This chapter has level 2 pages showing other web resources for optical oceanography. and text books on optical oceanography..

 - Level 3: Ancillary Material.
-Here we intend to discuss the design, calibration, and data
+Level 3 is used to discuss the design,

-and technical reports.
-Tabulated numerical data as needed for research or as used to generate
+documents).
+Tabulated numerical data as needed for research or as

-some of the ﬁgures in Levels 1 and 2 can also be found in Level 3.
+used to generate some of the ﬁgures in Levels 1 and 2 can also be found

 All levels contain links to available software and other resources such as NASA’s SeaBASS data archive.